 The Annual Antique Car Parade begins at the Butler County Courthouse in Hamilton, travels to Fairfield Crossing, and returns to the Butler County Courthouse.

 The car parade celebrates at the courthouse with live music and antique and classic car awards.
 If you have an automobile enthusiast in the family, they're sure to love the Hamilton Antique Car Parade.
 Fall in love with automobile history at the Annual Jerry E. Moore Memorial Antique and Classic Car Parade.

-Location: Parade route begins in Fairfield and makes it way to Hamilton, concluding outside the Butler County courthouse.
+Location: Parade route begins in Hamilton, makes it way to Fairfield, and concludes outside the Butler County courthouse in Hamilton.

 For more information about upcoming events in Butler County, visit our events calendar.

 Photo Credit: Jerry E. Moore Antique and Classic Car Parade